FelixVanderJeugt/minerva-syncer/README.markdown

 Anyone who finds bugs and stuff, please tell me about them.
 Do not fear testing, I've written no computer/Minerva breaking code.

+This is a rewrite of the original script, which can blacklist courses.

 Notes
 -----